-- Make large, one-time distributions of accumulated income to the detriment of future beneficiaries - Hoard income to avoid an increase in distributions that would automatically result from a conversion - ^x The determination of how many years of reserves is sufficient was based on the combined volatility of fund returns and net land revenues, which is heavily influenced by the fact that in a severe equity downturn (once every 25 years), no distributable income would be available from the Permanent Fund for about five years because the Permanent Fund would retain all of its income to rebuild the corpus.
-A temporary increase in the years of reserve, above the targeted level, may be called for if there is a temporary reduction in expected income (e.g., timber harvest is predicted to be unusually low).
-Reserves for the three endowments with cabin site dispositions will be allowed to rise up to a year above target, pending an update of the distribution models to reflect the impact of the dispositions on the desired reserve levels. - xi There will always be temporary deviations from this balance because actual income after inflation will vary from the expectations used to establish the distribution rate. - in setting distributions and therefore could attempt to adjust distributions in response to changes in tax receipts or fund income.
+- Make large, one-time distributions of accumulated income to the detriment of future beneficiaries - Hoard income to avoid an increase in distributions that would automatically result from a conversion xi There will always be temporary deviations from this balance because actual income after inflation will vary from the expectations used to establish the distribution rate.

+xii The Land Board has the legal authority to consider a beneficiaries' other sources of revenue in setting distributions and therefore could attempt to adjust distributions in response to changes in tax receipts or fund income.
 However, only the Legislature has the Constitutional responsibility and authority to balance a beneficiary's total spending in excess of endowment distributions with tax revenues.
 When endowment distributions decline, the Legislature can choose to provide tax revenues to maintain the total level of spending they believe is appropriate.
 When endowment distributions rise, the Legislature can choose to reduce tax revenues to maintain the level of total spending they believe is optimal.
 The Land Board has no control over tax revenues and would be unable, without the Legislature's consent, to adjust distributions in response to changes in tax receipts.
 Also, the Legislature is in a better position than the Land Board to balance a beneficiary's unfunded needs with all other expenditure requests and options to increase or decrease tax revenues.
+STATE BOARD OF LAND COMMISSIONERS